Charter and Bylaws

 Specific Aims

-The Society shall endeavour to realize these objectives by:
+The Society endeavours to realize these objectives by:

 1. promoting and coordinating activities in the field of respirology